Sofiamishel2003/Chatbot_MCP/README.md

 # 3) Put your key in .env (next to chat.py)
 # Example:
 # ANTHROPIC_API_KEY=sk-ant-xxxx

+# 4) Install if you want the web interface
+pip install streamlit
 ```

 > The host loads `.env` automatically.